-This value is the PCR of the gateway and is expressed in kilobits per second.
-It is also defined as the Premise Line Rate.
-Enter a value in the acceptable range of 1544 to 126000 kilobits per second.
-The value required for this field is the result of a performance analysis similar to the one performed in the previous Case Study.
+This value is the PCR of the gateway.
+Its value is given in kilobits per second.
+Enter a value in the acceptable range of 1,544 to 126,000 kilobits per second.
+The value required for this field is the result of a performance analysis similar to the one done in the previous Case Study.

-Efficiency values that should be considered when specifying Line Rate with the telecommunications provider are as follows:

-- SONET efficiency = 150.336 megabits per second / 155.52 megabits per second = 0.967 - ATM efficiency = 48 cells / 53 cells = 0.9 - Fibre Channel 8b/10b encoding = 8 bits / 10 bits = 0.80 - Fibre Channel efficiency = 2048 bytes / (2048 + 48 bytes) = 0.977
+NOTE: Overhead values that should be considered when specifying Peak Cell Rate with the telecommunications provider are as follows: Sonet overhead = 150.336 megabits per second/ 155.52 megabits per second = .967 ATM overhead = 48 cells/ 53 cells = .094 Fibre Channel 8b/10b encoding = 8 bits/10bits = .80 Fibre Channel overhead = 2048 bytes /(2048 + 48 bytes) = .977

-These values as well as any additional telecommunication-specific values must be used when calculating the bandwidth that the telecommunications provider must furnish to ensure the required DRM bandwidth.
+These values as well as telecommunication-specific values must be used when calculating the bandwidth that the telecommunications provider must furnish to ensure the required DRM bandwidth.